Tatsuro (singer): Musical style

 When he started his solo career, the only thing Tatsuro had in mind was to create something different from what he had done with Mucc, "Creating different music with different musicians who have different personalities was the main goal."
 He described the material on = (Equal) as J-pop.
 When asked if his music had gotten softer as he has gotten older, the singer agreed, "I may have become a softer man anyway (smiles).
 If I had the opportunity to work on a solo album in my younger years, it would have had heavier songs."
 For Hikagaku Hoteishiki, the singer asked artists that he had always wanted to collaborate with and whom he respects to write songs for him, "I asked them to write songs that would fit me, that would fit the image I reflect, that would fit my vocal abilities, that they would like to hear me sing.
 I didn't change any part of any songs."
 He left it up to the composers whether they wanted him to write the lyrics or not, some did and some did not.
 Although = (Equal) also features some guest musicians, for that album Tatsuro determined himself how the songs would sound before selecting people accordingly.
 In 2022, Tatsuro said his solo work had an influence on Mucc, specifically mentioning how the band went on to include rap music on their subsequent album.
 In an interview about his third solo album Colors, Tatsuro revealed that when he decided to write songs with a "band sound", the resulting music was a "bit intense" and naturally brought out dark lyrics, like Mucc.
 He remarked that he has come to accept this as being imprinted in his DNA since Mucc is the only band he knows, and decided not to fight it.
+He later stated that the variety of songs on Colors and Monochrome was intentional so that he would have different types of songs to choose from when making the setlists for his concerts.